sathvik7137/learnease-community-platform/.github/instructions/Copilot Instructions.instructions.md

 - All project changes must push to this repo: https://github.com/sathvik7137/learnease-community-platform/tree/main
 - Default branch: `main`.
-- Do not create, edit, or suggest any README.md or other .md files unless the user explicitly says: "the entire project is complete".
+- Do not create, edit, or suggest any README.md or other .md files.
+- Do not create documentation files anymore.
+- Never create .md files.

 ## Terminal Commands
 - Every command must be shown as:
   `Run in NEW TERMINAL: <command>`
-- Only use SAME TERMINAL when absolutely required.
+- Don't use SAME TERMINAL.

 ## Git Rules
 - Always push to: